ONiT-project/open_clip_finetune/README.md

 More detailed documentation will be provided soon.
 WORK IN PROGRESS...

 # Keywords
-Digital Humanities, Artificial Intelligence, Computer Vision, Book History, Image Classification, Early Modern Prints, Multi-Modal Models
+Digital Humanities, Artificial Intelligence, Computer Vision, Book History, Image Classification, Early Modern Prints, Multi-Modal Contrastive Learning

 # References
 This work continues our experiments done with a CLIP zero-shot model and the ICONCLASS AI Test Set, which were published in a conference paper at the Digital History Tagung 2023 in Berlin, DE: